laurilehmijoki/s3_website/README.md

 #### Specifying custom settings for your CloudFront distribution

-The gem `configure-s3-website`, which is a dependency of `s3_website`, lets you define custom settings for your CloudFront distribution.
+`s3_website` lets you define custom settings for your CloudFront distribution.

 For example, like this you can define a your own TTL and CNAME: